rust-lang/rust-by-example/examples/README.md

 # Rust by Example

-[Rust][rust] is a modern systems programming language focusing on safety and speed.
+[Rust][rust] is a modern systems programming language focusing on safety, speed and concurrency.
 It accomplishes these goals by being memory safe without using garbage collection.

 Rust by Example is a collection of examples that illustrate various Rust concepts and the standard libraries.
 You can also [check out the source code